-At the Compensation Committee's direction, management conducted a risk assessment of the Company's compensation policies and practices for its executive compensation program design for 2012 and beyond.
-The Committee reviewed and discussed the findings of the assessment and concluded that the Company's compensation policies and practices are designed with the appropriate balance of risk and reward in relation to the Company's overall business strategy, do not incent executives to take unnecessary or excessive risks, and that any risks arising from the Company's policies and practices are not reasonably likely to have a material adverse effect on the Company.
-In the review, management considered the attributes of the Company's policies and practices, including:
+The Compensation Committee periodically reviews the potential risks arising from our compensation policies, practices and programs to determine whether any potential risks are material to the Company.
+In approving the 2013 compensation program design, the Compensation Committee engaged in discussions with its independent compensation consultant and management regarding any potential risks and concluded that the Company's compensation policies and practices are designed with the appropriate balance of risk and reward in relation to the Company's overall business strategy, do not incentivize employees, including executive officers, to take unnecessary or excessive risks, and that any risks arising from the Company's policies and practices are not reasonably likely to have a material adverse effect on the Company.
+In the review, the Compensation Committee considered the attributes of the Company's policies and practices, including:

-- The mix of fixed and variable compensation opportunities; - The balance between annual cash and long-term, stock-based performance opportunities; - The alignment of annual and long-term incentive award objectives to ensure that both types of awards encourage consistent behaviors and sustainable performance results; - Performance factors tied to key measures of short-term and long-term performance that motivate sustained performance and are based on financial and non-financial measures; - · Caps on the maximum payout for cash incentives; - Stock ownership requirements for executives that encourage a long-term focus on performance; - A clawback policy that applies to performance-based compensation, including stock-based awards, for directors and officers; and - The Committee's ability to consider non-financial and other qualitative performance factors in determining actual compensation payouts.
+- The mix of fixed and variable compensation opportunities; - The balance between annual cash and long-term, stock-based performance opportunities; - Multiple performance factors tied to key measures of short-term and long-term performance that motivate sustained performance and are based on quantitative measures; - · Caps on the maximum payout for cash incentives; - Stock ownership requirements for executives that encourage a long-term focus on performance; - · An insider trading policy that prohibits hedging and pledging; - A clawback policy that applies to performance-based compensation, including stock-based awards, for directors and officers; and - Oversight by an independent compensation committee.